Who is this website for?

 Who is behind all this?

-We are a team of volunteers excited about using technology to help people read more poetry they love.
+We are a team of poetry enthusiasts excited about using technology to help people read more poetry they love.

 What if I have other questions?